franko/gsl-shell/doc/source/graphics.rst

       Create a new empty plot with an optional title.
 The plot is not attached to any window and is therefore not visible.
-To show the plot on the screen use either the :func:`show` plot's method or use the :func:`attach` window's method to attach the plot to a specific window.
+To show the plot on the screen use either the :func:`show` plot's method or use the :meth:`~Window.attach` window's method to attach the plot to a specific window.

       This kind of plot automatically update its limits when the